Lenkalaznovska/APP_CZ_Personal_Number_Info_Generator/README.md

 ## Usage

-1. Download or clone this repository.
-2. Open `index.html` in your browser.
-3. Enter a Czech personal number in the format `YYMMDD/XXXX`.
+1. Enter a Czech personal number in the format `YYMMDD/XXXX`.
-4. The application will generate and display the date of birth, gender, age, and the number of days until the next birthday.
+2. The application will generate and display the date of birth, gender, age, and the number of days until the next birthday.

 ## Privacy